The Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships

 For the moment, 15 States have ratified the Convention representing 30% of world GT and 2.5% of recycling tonnage.

-The Hong Kong Convention addresses all the issues around ship recycling, including the fact that ships sold for scrapping may contain environmentally hazardous substances such as asbestos, heavy metals, hydrocarbons, ozone depleting substances and others.
+The Hong Kong Convention addresses all the issues around ship recycling, including the fact that ships sold for scrapping may contain environmentally hazardous substances such as asbestos, heavy metals, hydrocarbons, ozone depleting substances and others which are harmful for both yard workers as well as environment..

 Rules relating to hazardous materials on ships